-In terms of Section 149 read with Section 152 of the Companies Act 2013, Mr. Rajagopal Srirama Tatta and Ms. Nandita Gurjar continue as an Independent Directors on the Board of the Company.
-Both the Independent directors have confirmed their independence in terms of the requirements of Companies Act, 2013.
+In terms of Section 149 read with Section 152 of the Companies Act 2013, Mr. Rajagopal Srirama Tatta as an Independent Director on the Board of the Company has confirmed his independence in terms of the requirements of the Companies Act, 2013.

-Other than the above, there were no changes in the Board of Directors and Key Managerial Person (KMP) during the FY 2021-2022.
+Other than the above, there were no changes in the Board of Directors and Key Managerial Person (KMP) during the FY 2022-23.